FREQUENTLY ASKED QUESTIONS

 You can use a MIDI Thru box, a clock Eurorack module or sync multiple Midronomes together.
 In the future, you will also be able to add a simple module to add more outputs (see "Potential future features" on the forum).

-SYNC DAWs WITH "AUDIO SYNC"
+SYNC WITH DAWs

 PEDAL (FOOTSWITCH) AND DRUM PADS